King Abdullah of Saudi Arabia

 Today the U.N.
 General Assembly will elect five new members to the Security Council, the U.N.’s most powerful body.

-According to AP, all five candidates are virtually guaranteed to win a seat since there are no contested races.
+, all five candidates are virtually guaranteed to win a seat since there are no contested races.
 Among them is Saudi Arabia—a country renowned for its human rights abuses.

 If elected, Saudi Arabia will serve a two-year term on the Council as one of 10 non-permanent members and alongside five permanent members with veto power.